2011 GP2 Asia Series: Championship standings

 Points are awarded to the top 8 classified finishers in the Feature race, and to the top 6 classified finishers in the Sprint race.
 The pole-sitter in the feature race will also receive two points, and one point is given to the driver who set the fastest lap inside the top ten in both the feature and sprint races.
 No extra points are awarded to the pole-sitter in the sprint race.

-Feature race points

-Sprint race points

-Points are awarded to the top 6 classified finishers.